Beliavsky/Fortran-code-on-GitHub/README.md

 [Structure_factor_FFT](https://github.com/jmcdaniel43/Structure_factor_FFT): computes structure factors using the particle mesh Ewald approach, by Jesse Gatten McDaniel.
 Either the electron density structure factor can be computed for X-ray scattering (uses form factors), or the total charge density can be computed (uses input force field charges) to evaluate sum rules

 ## Neural Networks and Machine Learning
+[ANN-Fortran](https://github.com/Box-Tools/ANN-Fortran): Fortran-C interface from Box-Tools for using [ANN](http://www.cs.umd.edu/~mount/ANN/), a C++ library for both exact and approximate nearest neighbor searching in spaces of various dimensions, by David M. Mount and Sunil Arya

 [autofit](https://github.com/Auto-Mech/autofit): fit permutationally invariant polynomials (PIPs), by Auto-Mech

 [fastGPT](https://github.com/certik/fastGPT): fast GPT-2 inference, by Ondřej Čertík, described in a post [FastGPT: Faster than PyTorch in 300 Lines of Fortran](https://ondrejcertik.com/blog/2023/03/fastgpt-faster-than-pytorch-in-300-lines-of-fortran/)